Newest Terrestrial Companion 2024-PT5 Joins us Today

 Their study leverages an N-body simulation with precise starting parameters provided by the NASA JPL Small Body Database and the HORIZONS solar system data and ephemeris computation service.
 Their simulations applied the Hermite Scheme, also known as Hermite integration.
 This algorithm is designed to solve for time evolution described by a set of differential equations.
 Once the equations of motion are initialized, a predictor step estimates the evolution of position within a small, finite time interval by expanding in terms of kinematic quantities, typically up to jerk.
 These estimates are subsequently refined by accounting for the updated forces acting across the time interval.
 This approach has proven to be largely stable over very long time periods.

 Fig 2.
 Orbital simulation of the Sun, Earth and 2024-PT5 since June 2015, displayed within the Earth’s frame of reference.
-The Earth is located at the centre of the image with the path of the Sun in yellow.
+The Earth is seen in blue, with the moon in yellow.
 2024-PT5 is shown in red, migrating inwards and approaching us in late September.
 The asteroid will stay in orbit for about two months, after which it will migrate away again.
 Credit: HORIZONS System, JPL, NASA.

 Try it free